Dpartr/TicTacToeExtreme/README.md

 4. If the game ties, the board expands to 5x5.
 5. In the 5x5 phase, try to get more "three in a rows" than the computer.

-## Installation

-No installation required!
-Simply visit the GitHub Pages link or open the index.html file in a web browser.

 ## Deployment

 This project is deployed using GitHub Pages: